cschaible/framework-comparison-2020/readme.md

 - Run the `spring-mvc/build.sh` script to build the application and package it into a docker container.
 - Run the `spring-mvc/up.sh` script to start the docker container.
 - Run the `spring-mvc/down.sh` script to stop the docker container.

+### Spring R2DBC [Java]
+- Run the `spring-r2dbc/build.sh` script to build the application and package it into a docker container.
+- Run the `spring-r2dbc/up.sh` script to start the docker container.
+- Run the `spring-r2dbc/down.sh` script to stop the docker container.

 ### Micronaut [Kotlin] (JVM)
 - Run the `micronaut/build-jvm.sh` script to build the application and package it into a docker container.